miraland-labs/hashpoo/hashpoo-cli/README.md

+# Hashpoo: Hashing, once started, cannot be stopped at all.
+(Experimental)

-# Hashpoo - Hashpower pool only, for PoW believers.
-Simple and easy public pool dedicated to ORE mining, pure PoW, no staking no boosting.
+## Hashpoo - for real hashpower only, specifically tailored for PoW believers and/or hashpower paranoids.
+It's a public oriented, simple and easy to join pool dedicated to ORE mining.
+It features pure PoW, no staking, no boosting, absolutely compelled by the real and physical hashpower of the entire community.
+Have fun.

 **The goal of this project is to bring more consumer miners on board through easy and simple ORE mining operations, in line with the ORE design principle: anyone can mine.**

-**This is Hashpoo server.**
+**This is Hashpoo client.**

 ## Key Differentiators of Hashpoo

-**No sign up fee, no sign up action**
+**No sign up fee, no sign up action.**

 **Hashpoo does NOT cap or limit your hashpower in any way.**

-**No delegating, no staking, no boosting, pure PoW**
+**No delegating, no staking, no boosting, pure PoW, only hashpower.**

 **Start mining when you connect.
 Stop mining when you disconnect.**

 **Claim anytime at your own discretion (with reward balance >= 0.005 ORE).**

-**Suitable for both casual and professional miners**
+**Suitable for both casual and professional miners.**

 Hashpoo community members(Hashpunkers) are welcome to join discord server: